DaniZGit/PoliticsForum/README.md

     php artisan db:seed

-## Running server (run on seperate terminals)
+## Run server (run on seperate terminals)
-You might want to run
+First you should execute the command below to install all the needed dependencies

     npm install

-to install all the dependencies first and then start the server
+And then start the server

     php artisan serve